vinayp2219/Hostel-Meal-Agents/README.md

 - Validation: pydantic models
 - UI: Streamlit
 - Data: `data/nutrition.csv` (Indian hostel foods)
+- Taken help from chatGPT and online for getting a better response
+- The dataset i'm using here is a copy of kaggle dataset named indian food nutrional values

 ## LLM Selection
-Ideal: GPT-4o or Claude 3.5 for richer reasoning and substitutions.
+Ideal: GPT-4o or Claude 3.5 for more elaborate reasoning and substitutions.
 Free options: Llama 3.1/Mistral via Hugging Face or local (ollama).
-This demo is offline and deterministic; LLMs can enhance suggestions in future.
+This demo is offline and deterministic; LLMs can improve suggestions in the future.

 ## Setup
 1) Install Tesseract (system)